pointw-dev/pointw.com/src/articles/code-examples/sending-an-email.md

 ## A simple email

 A simple text-only email, nothing fancy.
-Rplace `your.smtpserver.com` with the name or IP address of the SMTP server you use.
+Replace `your.smtpserver.com` with the name or IP address of the SMTP server you use.

 <tabs>